alex-oleshkevich/stork/README.md

-# stork
-Rotating proxy server.
+# Stork - the rotating proxy server